 Wearing clear aligners to reset your smile is a far cry from the hardware and rubber bands of yesteryear.
 But while the aligners might look almost invisible, they won’t necessarily feel invisible — because they’re working hard to give you your best smile.
 As they adjust your teeth, you’ll likely need to adjust to wearing them.

-Here are seven things that might happen when wearing aligners that are totally normal.
+Here are eight things that might happen when wearing aligners that are totally normal.

 Look, we’re doing some serious work here, getting your smile in shape.
 Your aligners have to put pressure on your teeth to get them moving, and that can feel uncomfortable.
 They’ll need some time to relax into wearing clear aligners.
 If things feel really awkward, or even painful, you might take some dental wax to the aligners, so they shift smoothly over your gums.

 Don’t freak out.
 This is totally normal when wearing clear aligners.

 “Some people say teeth feel loose and mobile,” says Chelsey McCarver, a dental hygienist who manages the dental team at SmileDirectClub.
 “That’s very, very normal, because we are moving them.
 It’s a different feeling for our customers who have never been through an orthodontic treatment.”

 When you try a new sport or exercise move for the first time, muscles that aren’t accustomed to the new movement might feel sore the next day or few days.
 The same happens with aligners — you’re suddenly asking more of your mouth muscles and gums and teeth.